 Probate UK Explained

-We have put together this page to help you understand probate more fully.
-We have included information such as who is responsible for carrying out probate, what to do if there is or is not a will, the appointment and responsibilities of an Executor and much more.
-Have a read through and hopefully we will have answered many of the questions that were playing on your mind.
+Applying for probate and probate of a Will can be complex and confusing.
+This guide sets out everything that is involved.
+We have included information such as who is responsible for carrying out probate, what to do if there is or is not a Will, the appointment and responsibilities of an Executor and much more.

 Probate UK Explained